 Laser Genesis makes a huge improvement to scars.
 This laser reduces the blood vessels in the wound, which are what causes the scar to appear red.
 Redness is the thing that really stands out most after surgery, and most people want to get rid of it as quickly as possible.
 The redness in the wound usually takes up to 12 months to settle down, but for younger patients it can take even longer.
 Laser Genesis speeds this along so you can get the wound to look nice and pale so that it blends in with your skin quicker.
 It is a wonderful technology for tummy tuck patients wishing to reduce scars.

 Beautiful tummy tuck scars are created

-The best tummy tuck scars result from careful planning that begins in the operating room.
-Be sure to discuss any scars with your cosmetic surgeon to make sure you are on the same page with placement and aftercare plans.
+Good-looking tummy tuck scars result from careful planning that begins in the operating room.
+Be sure to discuss any scars with your surgeon to make sure you are on the same page with the placement.
 Even if you have not had a good scar outcome, there are treatments you can try such as LED light and Laser Genesis to make it look better.
 The earlier you treat the scars, the better.
 Scar revision surgery is also possible for patients who need it.